,

 The 1940s kitchen, UK

-Sketch of the kitchen layout
+Plan of the kitchen layout

 The size of the kitchen

-The estate where our family lived was fortunate in that the kitchens were larger than those in most semi-detached houses of the time.
+The estate where our family lived was fortunate in that the kitchens were larger than those in many otherwise-similar semi-detached houses of the time.
 They were large enough for a walk-in pantry or larder, albeit a small one and for a table.
 This meant that we could eat in our kitchen.
 Most other families I knew on other estates had to eat in one of the other rooms which either meant heating two rooms in winter or, more likely, being cold in one of them.

 The comfort of the kitchen